Happy Death Day: Other media

 On February 26, 2019, Blumhouse Books released a novelization written by Aaron Hartzler titled Happy Death Day & Happy Death Day 2U, to coincide with the second film's release.

-Sequel
+Sequel(s)

 Director Christopher Landon talked about the possibility of a sequel, focusing on why Tree went into a time loop.
 Jessica Rothe stated that while most horror sequels retread the original, Landon's pitch instead "elevates the movie from being a horror movie into a Back to the Future type of genre film where the sequel joins us right from where we left off, it explains a lot of things in the first one that didn't get explained, and it elevates everything."

 The sequel was officially announced with filming scheduled to begin on May 10, 2018.
 Most of the original actors returned, including Rothe, Modine, Broussard, and Matthews.
 In addition, Suraj Sharma and Sarah Yarkin were cast.
 The sequel, titled Happy Death Day 2U, was released on February 13, 2019.

+In March 2026, it was announced that a third installment could be in the future when Rothe revealed that Landon had "the whole third one figured out" during an interview with Screen Rant.